greenstick/bootstrapping-package-management-on-exacloud/README.md

 conda install curl
 ```

 We now have updated compilers, Git, and cURL.
-We need Ruby to install Linuxbrew too, but ExaCloud has an installation that appears to work for this purpose.
-If you'd like to install your own updated version later, you can always do this using Linuxbrew and the command `brew install ruby`.

 ### Step 4
 We need to update the build references in our `~/.bash_profile` to use the new compilers: